colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-2.md

 }
 ```

-#### Simple Fields

 These lines reference the constants you wrote in `src/constants/index.js`, making them available to use in `FourInARowGame.js`.
 It also creates a class called `FourInARowGame`.

+#### Simple Fields

 To get the game going, you'll need to be aware of the following:

-- The current game's status - to know whether the game has ended or not and if it has ended, how it ended.
+- The current game's status - To know whether the game has ended or not and if it has ended, how it ended
-- The current turn - to figure out which player's token to put down when a move is next played
+- The current turn - To figure out which player's token to put down when a move is next played
-- The starting colour player token - to determine who starts the game
+- The starting colour player token - To determine who starts the game
-- The state of the board
+- The state of the board - To know which tokens have been placed on the board

 Let's add these fields to your `FourInARowGame` class: